Demkeys/VirtualFileSystem/README.md

 * Add more comments to FileManager and FileSystem.
 FileSystem's DecompressFileSystemData method might need more comments.
 * Create Ex03 example scene to demonstrate a very basic data integrity check.
 * Create Wiki containing all the VFS documentation.
+* Maybe add a file containing helper methods to convert certain data types to bytes and vice versa.
+That file is mainly gonna be part of the repo, not the package.
+People can copy the code for functions that they need.